 The purpose of this Election Observer Plan is to:

 - 1. Provide an avenue for public observation of and input into the election process and its official canvass. - 2.
-Assist in ensuring the integrity of the election process. - 3.
-Encourage participation and build voter confidence in the election process. - 4.
-In accordance with state and county public health guidance, provide a safe and healthy environment for the public, observers, poll workers and Registrar of Voters employees under COVID-19 conditions.
+Assist in ensuring the integrity of the election process. - Encourage participation and build voter confidence in the election process.